shawna-p/mysterious-messenger/docs/text-messages.rst

 The dialogue inside the ``compose text`` block also takes options besides dialogue:

-`pause 0.0`
+`pause <#>`
     Indicates that the delivery of the item after the pause should wait the given number of seconds before being delivered.
 This only occurs when the player is playing on real-time mode. ``pause`` also takes math expressions for the time e.g. ``pause 2*60`` would cause the following message to be delivered two minutes (120 seconds) after the previous message.

-`label somelabel`
+`label <labelname>`
-    Sets the label the program should jump to in order to continue a conversation or allow the player to reply. ``somelabel`` should not be in quotations.
-It is optional; excluding it will simply not provide the player with the option to answer the text message.
+    Sets the label the program should jump to in order to continue a conversation or allow the player to reply. ``labelname`` should not be in quotations.
+Including a label is optional; excluding it will simply not provide the player with the option to answer the text message.

 Text messages can also include conditional statements to vary dialogue based on certain conditions.
 An example text message with several of these options combined might look like::

     label after_day_1_4:
         compose text ja real_time deliver_at 10:15:
             ja "Hello, [name]."
+            pause 60
-            ja "I had a moment of time on my break so I thought I would message." if ja.heart_points > 5:
+            ja "I had a moment of time on my break so I thought I would message you." if ja.heart_points > 5:
                 ja "I would have liked to call and hear your voice, but time is short." label day_1_4_ja_msg